 Here are the different types of credit card travel insurance coverage you might encounter:

 To be eligible for credit card travel insurance, you must pay at least a portion of the trip’s expenses with your credit card.
-Some cards require you to pay for the entire trip with it; others, like the Chase Sapphire Reserve® (Review), will cover you even if you book the trip with points or miles and pay the fees with the card.
+Some cards require you to pay for the entire trip with it; others, like the Chase Sapphire Reserve®, will cover you even if you book the trip with points or miles and pay the fees with the card.

 Credit cards usually limit their coverage to “common carriers”: public transportation companies like American Airlines or Amtrak.
 If you’re flying in your private jet, in other words, you’re on your own.